What is the best vinyl cutting machine available today?

 Reviews of the Best Vinyl Cutters and Plotters

-Now I’ll take you one-by-one through all of the best vinyl cutting machines available.
+Now I’ll take you one-by-one to find the best vinyl cutting machine available.

 There are a lot of amazing vinyl cutters out there, from small portable devices to powerful machines that can cut long sheets of vinyl with incredible speed and precision.